 They are only trying to help as they make fluttery appeals to fear and emotion: What is so wrong about purifying our souls, especially since we're facing our own death?

 What is so wrong about purifying our world, especially since we're facing a global holocaust?

-And still her character just keeps going on and on in her two dimensional form.
+And still her fucking character just keeps jabbering on and on in her two dimensional form.

 It comes off this phony because, as amply demonstrated innumerable times throughout history, when a group of people's lives are in immediate danger, everyone pulls together.
-That's how humans are, we're social creatures by nature, and we've seen that in every major tragedy that takes place anywhere, regardless of culture.
-Darabont was obviously trying to make a social statement here, but like Romero's LAND OF THE DEAD, he shows an ignorance of societal dynamics and it looks and sounds so forced.
+That's how humans are, that's how we survive.
+We're social creatures by nature, and we've seen that in every major tragedy that takes place anywhere, regardless of culture.
+Darabont was obviously trying to make a social statement here, but like Romero's LAND OF THE DEAD, he shows a profound ignorance of societal dynamics and it looks and sounds so forced.
+Because it is.

 The Evil U.S. Government is represented by the Evil/Dumb U.S. military (as usual) and specifically a handful of young soldiers.
 They become the stupid bad guys for having joined the military and bringing evil and destruction on the world.
 These are the same things that Dimension Films wanted in their direct to DVD movie, FEAST.
 The trailer that featured said tropes went over like a lead balloon and Director John Gulager stuck to the script instead.
 The fact that such troglodyte tropes were wisely left out, may attribute to the reason why FEAST became so wildly popular that it spawned two sequels, already being filmed.